 There is always a good deal of anticipation when the Fedex man arrives with a new addition to the collection.
 After unpacking the bike and a quick assembly, I was more than pleased with what the online listing photos had promised.
 In particular the original factory paint is in excellent condition and there is no need for a respray although once it is fully dismantled and cleaned up, I may have Velocolour apply a light polyurethane clear coat to bring back some of the original lustre and protect the original decals from further deterioration.

 Although it is getting harder to find one-owner bikes these days, I had a good sense that the claim was true for this Frejus.
 And by all accounts the component build was factory correct with the exception of the Universal Mod.61 centerpull brakes that had been replaced with first-generation Dura-Ace sidepulls.
-These Dura-Ace brakes will go into the parts bin or back on to eBay and fortunately I have a set of the correct Universal brakes to makes the correction.
-And a new Brooks B17 leather saddle is in order, the spec of the day for this Frejus when it was new and not much has really changed on the B17 in the past 50 years.
+These Dura-Ace brakes will go into the parts bin or back on to eBay and fortunately I have a set of the correct Universal Mod.61 centerpull brakes to make the correction.
+I have also managed to source a Brooks Professional saddle in excellent condition that has the snub nose design of the era.

 Legnano and Frejus bikes constructed with Reynolds 531 tubes began in the late 60s, early 70s on each of their top road models and they have become increasingly collectable, particularly those bikes that were built through to about 1972/1973 with the unique Legnano seat lug and binder bolt under the top tube and in front of the seat tube.
 And from what I have been able to determine, these early 70’s Legnano and Frejus Reynolds builds are identical in all respects and most likely made their way through the Bozzi factory that way until they hit the paint line where their branding was determined.